 Colorado Water Law

 Colorado has legislated how water is distributed to water users through the “Prior Appropriation System.”
-In this system, water users that have water shares that are the oldest or “senior” get their water first, newer or “junior” shares don’t get their water until all of the shares before they have the water they need.
-This process is often deemed, “First in Time, First in Right.”
-To regulate this system, Colorado has a court system dedicated to water rights issues.
-All water rights owned by the city must be approved by the Colorado Water Court, before it can be used by a municipality.
-This process is very complex and can take many years.
+In this system, water users that have water shares that are the oldest or “senior” get their water first.
+Newer or “junior” shares don’t get their water until all of the shares before them have the water they need.
+This process is often deemed “First in Time, First in Right.”
+To regulate this process, Colorado has a court system dedicated to water rights issues.
+All water rights owned by the city must be approved by the Colorado Water Court, before they can be used by a municipality.
+This process is very complex and approval can take many years.

 Water Resources Activities